Roland West: Death of Thelma Todd

 West has long been considered a murder suspect in many conspiracy theories due to the unusual circumstances surrounding the death of his mistress, actress Thelma Todd.
 Todd and West began their affair shortly after meeting on a yachting excursion to Catalina Island in 1930.
 The two became business partners and moved in next door to each other at 17575 Pacific Coast Highway, Pacific Palisades, California.
 Their relationship was described as volatile, and West was described as being controlling and possessive.

-In December 1935, Todd was found dead in her car which was inside the garage of Jewel Carmen, Ronald West's ex-wife, who lived on the Todd estate near where West and Todd resided.
+In December 1935, Todd was found dead in her car which was inside the garage of Jewel Carmen, Roland West's wife, who lived on the Todd estate near where West and Todd resided.
 An autopsy concluded that she died of accidental carbon monoxide poisoning caused by the exhaust of her car.
 Some conspiracy buffs have suggested that Todd was murdered by West aboard his yacht, the Joyita.
 This theory states that he then planted her body in her garage to be found later and staged the scene to resemble an accident.
 The Joyita gained further notoriety in 1955 when its entire complement of 25 passengers and crew went missing in the South Pacific.

 No evidence concerning allegations against West has surfaced, and neither he nor anybody else was charged with any crime surrounding Todd’s death, although he was asked to testify for a grand jury investigation into the death.
 However, the bad publicity surrounding his alleged involvement in Thelma Todd's death hurt his reputation and largely overshadowed his film work.